2006–07 Michigan State Spartans men's basketball team: Non-conference

 MSU started the season well with wins over Brown, Youngstown State, and The Citidel in East Lansing.
 The Spartans then participated in the Coaches vs. Cancer Classic held at Madison Square Garden where they edged out No. 19 Texas in the semifinals on a Drew Neitzel last second basket.
-In the championship game, the Spartans lost on a controversial no-call of a shot clock violation which allowed Maryland to maintain their lead and hold off the Spartans 62–59.
+In the championship game, the Spartans lost on a controversial no-call of a shot clock violation allowing Maryland to maintain their lead and hold off the Spartans 62–59.
 Wins over Vermont and Oakland at Breslin Center led to a loss at Boston College in the ACC–Big Ten Challenge.
 MSU closed the non-conference schedule strong, winning their last seven games.
 However, the Spartans finished the non-conference slate 1–2 in their only trips outside the state of Michigan in the non-conference schedule.
 MSU finished the non-conference schedule with a record of 13–2, but was not ranked in the polls.

 Big Ten play

 Following back-to-back losses to open the Big Ten season the prior year, the Spartans again suffered back-to-losses to open the season, this time on the road to Iowa and Indiana.
 The remaining Big Ten season was a roller coaster with a four-game winning streak immediately followed by a four-game losing streak and losses to Ohio State (ranked No. 4 and No. 5).
 A win against No. 1 Wisconsin highlighted the Big Ten season and likely assured the Spartans a trip to the NCAA Tournament.
-The Spartans finished 8–8 in conference, finishing in a tie for seventh place.
+The Spartans finished 8–8 in the conference, finishing in a tie for seventh place.
 MSU lost to Wisconsin after beating Northwestern in the Big Ten tournament.